fullon-labs/flon-core/docs/02_client/03_command-reference/net/connect.md

 Start a new connection to a specified peer.
 A node operator can use this command to instruct a node to connect to another peer without restarting the node.

 ## Command Usage
-The following information shows the different positionals and options you can use with the `focli net connect` command:
+The following information shows the different positionals and options you can use with the `fucli net connect` command:

 ### Positionals
 * `host` _TEXT_ REQUIRED - The hostname:port to connect to